haidargit/Java_SortingNames/README.md

 The reason of using Maven on this Repo:
 ```
 ✅  No need 'specific IDEs'.
 Feel free to use any text editor to open the project.
 ✅  Easy to use.
-Because ee don't do repeated activities such as starting, stop, <br /> or even restart local server on this project.
+Because ee don't do repeated activities such as starting, stop,
+    or even restart local server on this project.
-✅  Straightforward to check the code result on terminal by using java command <br  />(you'll see it on below)
+✅  Straightforward to check the code result on terminal by using java command
+    you'll see it on below)
 ```
 ## Project Tree Details